-Recently, I was trying to run the PowerShell cmdlet to manually force the sync Azure AD to connect.
-Then I got the error “The term ‘Start-ADSyncSyncCycle’ is not recognized”.
+Recently, I was trying to run the PowerShell cmdlet to manually force the Azure AD sync to connect.
+Then I got the error “Start-ADSyncSyncCycle not recognized.”

 I was executing the below PowerShell cmdlet